FRENSIE/FRENSIE/README.md

  * `-D FRENSIE_ENABLE_DASHBOARD_CLIENT:BOOL=ON` allows the system to act as a dashboard client (by running make Experimental, make Continuous and make Nightly).
  * `-D FRENSIE_ENABLE_MANUAL:BOOL=OFF` prevents the user from building the FRENSIE manual using Doxygen (useful if Doxygen is not available).

-Note 2: To help the build system locate packages in non-standard locations, the following CMake variables can be set:
+**Note 2**: To help the build system locate packages in non-standard locations, the following CMake variables can be set:
  * `-D HDF5_PREFIX:PATH=path-to-hdf5-install-dir` indicates where the custom HDF5 install directory is located.
  * `-D MPI_PREFIX:PATH=path-to-mpi-install-dir` indicates where the custom MPI install directory is located.
  * `-D MOAB_PREFIX:PATH=path-to-mpi-install-dir` indicates where the custom MOAB install directory is located.